maczokni/crimemapping_textbook_bookdown/docs/08-week8.md

 If we look at the r squared we can now see that it is higher than before. r squared will always increase as a consequence of adding new variables, even if the new variables added are weakly related to the response variable.

-We see that the coefficients for the predictors change somehow, it goes down a bit for `RD90` and it halvesfor `SOUTH`. **But their interpretation now changes**.
+We see that the coefficients for the predictors change somehow, it goes down a bit for *RD90* and it halves for *SOUTH*. **But their interpretation now changes**.
 A common interpretation is that now the regression for each variable tells you about changes in Y related to that variable **when the other variables in the model are held constant**.
-So, for example, you could say the coefficient for `RD90` represents the increase in hommicide for every one-unit increase in the measure of resource deprivation *when holding all other variables in the model constant* (in this case that refers to holding constant `SOUTH`).
+So, for example, you could say the coefficient for *RD90* represents the increase in homicide for every one-unit increase in the measure of resource deprivation *when holding all other variables in the model constant* (in this case that refers to holding constant *SOUTH*).
 But this terminology can be a bit misleading.

 Other interpretations are also possible and are more generalizable.
 Gelman and Hill (2007: p.
 34) emphasise what they call the *predictive interpretation* that considers how "the outcome variable differs, on average, when comparing two groups of units that differ by 1 in the relevant predictor while being identical in all the other predictors".
 So [if you're regressing y on u and v, the coefficient of u is the average difference in y per difference in u, comparing pairs of items that differ in u but are identical in v](http://andrewgelman.com/2013/01/05/understanding-regression-models-and-regression-coefficients/).